Speaking: Grammar in Speaking B1 - Lesson 4: Using 1st & 2nd Conditionals

 2. Write one Second Conditional sentence about an imaginary dream. (e.g., "If I had a lot of money, I would buy my parents a new house.")

-Practice saying both sentences aloud.
+Practice saying both sentences aloud, using contractions ('ll and 'd).

 Post a Comment